 Worth it?
 It depends.

-Ultimately, if you want a more immersive listening experience, Dolby Atmos is not a bad option.
-It’s cheaper than its closest rival (DTS Headphone: X) and is widely supported on many streaming platforms, entertainment devices, movies, and games.
+Overall, Dolby Atmos for Headphones is a good option if you want a more immersive listening experience on smaller setups.
+It’s cheaper than its closest rival (DTS Headphone: X) and is available on many streaming platforms, entertainment devices, movies, and games.

 If you’re still undecided, you can always go for the free trial to see how you like it.

 Hopefully, this article has given you a better idea of what Dolby Atmos for Headphones is capable of and helped you decide whether it’s for you.
 Do you have any thoughts, questions, or experiences with the format?
 If so, we’d love to hear about them in the comments section.